AmanuelT29/Managing-Directory-and-File-Permissions-in-Linux/README.md

   ### Task 4.
 Change directory permissions

-  My organization requires that only the `researcher2` user have access to the drafts directory and its contents.
+  My organization requires that only the `researcher2` 'user' have access to the drafts directory and its contents.
 To enforce this, execute permissions should be restricted exclusively to `researcher2`, with no access granted to others.

 I reviewed the permissions of the `draft` directory and found that **group** still had execute access, which should be limited to the user only.
 To comply with policy, my task is to remove execute permission from the **group** and ensure that only the user retains that privilege.